Stephen Tung: Early life

 Tung was born on 2 February 1954 (Note: In an interview with Jet Magazine, Tung confirmed that his actual birth year is 1958, though official records listed it as 1954.
-This discrepancy arose because he moved to Hong Kong at the age of four and only learnt his true birth date when he returned to his homeland in his thirties after the Chinese economic reform.) in Shanghai, China.
+This discrepancy arose because he moved to Hong Kong at the age of four and only learnt his true birth date when he returned to his homeland in his thirties after the reform and opening up.) in Shanghai, China.
 He was smuggled to Hong Kong with his grandmother at the age of four.
 Due to their family's financial situation, his grandfather sent him to learn wing chun and practice Cantonese opera with actress Fen Juhua, instead of going to school.
 Tung was only enrolled in primary school at the age of eleven, upon his aunt's request, but his grandfather withdrew him after the third year to support their livelihood.
 Tung starred in the war film Squadron 77 as a child actor in 1965 and began working as a stunt double when he was sixteen.